-It is interesting and rather surprising to see that the large difference in TFs, i.e. 94 for DAP-seq vs 11 for ChIP-seq, the total number of TF binding sites or peaks, is not that different.
+It is interesting to note that in spite of the large difference in TFs, i.e. 94 for DAP-seq vs 11 for ChIP-seq, the total number of TF binding sites or peaks, is not that different.

-This addition resulted in enrichment enrichment of binding evidence for 1329 RIs resulted in changes in the RI confidence levels reflected as well as in the changes of evidence categories from “nonexperimental” to “HT” and from “classical” to “classical & HT” as discussed below (see Tables 1 and in supplementary Table S1).
+This addition of HT evidence from the datasets resulted in an enrichment of binding evidence for 1329 RIs resulted in changes in the RI confidence levels reflected as well as in the changes of evidence categories from “nonexperimental” to “HT” and from “classical” to “classical & HT” as discussed below (see Tables 1 and in supplementary Table S1).
+Table 1 shows by promoter type and confidence level, the change in the totals as a consequence of the addition of HT evidence coming from the current HT-datasets.

 The current public version of RegulonDB RIs contains the results of this mapping of HT evidence types.
-The current total number of RIs in RegulonDB is 5,466 from 237 different TFs of which 148 have at least one HT dataset, 27 putative TFs have an HT-TFBSs dataset but have no RIs in RegulonDB.
+The current total number of RIs in RegulonDB is 5,466 from 237 different TFs of which 148 have at least one HT dataset, in addition 27 putative TFs have an HT-TFBSs dataset but have no RIs in RegulonDB.